Softcom-Technologies-Organization/ai-sentinel/README.md

 ### Development Mode

-**Development mode** clones the repository and compiles images locally.
+**Development mode** clones the repository, compiles images locally, and uses Infisical for secrets management.
 Recommended for contributing to the project.

 **1. Clone the repository**